 For further information and to apply for a licence, please see the Import Licences page.

-The freight forwarder will provide an invoice or request for payment and other supporting documentation (e.g. air waybill) in order for the payment to be made.
+Charges will be made by them for customs clearance, as well as facilitating payment to HMRC.
+Please obtain a quote beforehand if possible (if not using a fast parcel operator).
+The delivery company will provide an invoice or request for payment and other supporting documentation (e.g. air waybill) in order for the payment to be made.

-The following documents should be forwarded: airway bill/bill of lading, C88 (official Customs evidence), delivery note, commercial invoice and any other relevant information.
+The following documents should be forwarded: airway bill/bill of lading, official Customs evidence, delivery note, commercial invoice and any other relevant information.

 These documents need to be retained for 6 years in case of HMRC audit.